 - Forms a bushy shrub to 1–2 m tall, when kept regularly pruned after flowering.

 - Looks spectacular when planted in rockeries and in association with other Verticordia sp. or when planted with Anigozanthos rufus ‘Kings Park Federation Flame’ which is in flower the same time of year.

 View in Kings Park

-Visit Kings Park and Botanic Garden to see Ptilotus exaltatus in the garden beds at the entry to the Western Australian Botanic Garden and on the floral mound opposite Aspects of Kings Park gallery shop (refer to map).
+Visit Kings Park and Botanic Garden to see Verticordia cooloomia at the entry to the Western Australian Botanic Garden, Roe Gardens and the Conservation Garden (refer to map).

 Want more information?

 Refer to the profile for this plant on the Department of Biodiversity, Conservation and Attractions' FloraBase online herbarium.